 In parts of the country with a high heating load (like the frigid Northeast where EnergySage is based), most people heat their homes with a furnace that burns natural gas, propane, or oil.
 But a number of technologies exist today to transition from fossil-fuel-powered heating systems to electrified heating.
 A few of the most common include electric resistance heating, air source heat pumps, and ground source heat pumps.

-The transportation sector contributed as many greenhouse gas emissions as the entire electric power sector in 2018.
-There’s one primary solution for transitioning away from fossil-fuel- powered vehicles: electric vehicles!
+The transportation sector contributed more greenhouse gas emissions —29 percent— than the electric power sector in 2019.
+There’s one primary solution for transitioning away from fossil-fuel-powered vehicles: electric vehicles!
 The number of electric vehicle models announced over the last couple of years is astonishing, and major manufacturers moving away from internal combustion engine cars means your next car will likely be electric.

 Of all of the sectors to electrify, this one seems like it will be the toughest nut to crack.
 From manufacturing steel to powering forklifts in distribution centers, industrial processes typically require larger amounts of electricity than other applications or sectors.